Professional Certificate in Family and Couples Therapy

 - Master in Art, Master in Science or MD degree from an institution of higher education

-- Attend a personal interview
+- Complete a personal interview with program faculty.

 - Submit the following documents: